-I am interested in various aspects of atmospheric and climate science, often with a focus on tropical Asia.
-My research mainly involves a combination of computer models and observational datasets.
+I am interested in various aspects of atmospheric and climate science, often in the context of tropical Asia and Malaysia.
+My research mainly involves analysis of a combination of modelled and observational datasets.
+Priorities include:

-Past research considered emissions of biogenic trace gases from the oceans in Southeast Asia (paper) and their subsequent transport towards the stratosphere (paper) where they can influence ozone layer chemistry.
+Past research conducted during my PhD considered emissions of biogenic trace gases from the oceans in Southeast Asia and their subsequent transport towards the stratosphere where they can influence ozone layer chemistry.

-Links to my Google Scholar and ORCID pages.
+Links to my Google Scholar, Publons and ORCID pages.